 Pest resistance?
 Deer proof?
 Wildlife value?

 Always make sure you follow the planting instructions.
 If you are unsure, there’s tons of information on the internet.

 Economical.
 Good for large areas.
 Requires frequent water to germinate.
 Smart option for annuals.

 Are not washed away easily.
 Good option for large areas.
 Plugs are a smart choice for perennials.

-Most expensive but quick with reliable results.
+Most expensive but good for quick filling and reliable results.
 Loosen roots and water when planting.

 Easy transport and economical for dormant plants.
+Read instructions.
 Doesn’t work for all plants species.

-Most bulbs should be planted in late fall, different bulbs require different planting depths.
+Most bulbs should be planted in late fall, different bulbs require different planting requirements.

 Limited storage time.
-Easy to plant.
+Easy to transport and plant.
 Follow instruction for soil type, depth and watering.